Always with your smartphone

 Step 1

-Alright, but where to put it?
+OK, but where do you put it?

 • The armband

-Stylish, comfortable, affordable, waterproof, sweat-resistant… our sports armband lets you easily access your phone (GPS, music, apps) thanks to its detachable magnetic Sleeve.
+Stylish, comfortable, affordable, waterproof, sweat-resistant… Our sports armband lets you easily access your phone (GPS, music, apps) thanks to its detachable magnetic sleeve.

 Sports armband